Setting up a free server in Oracle Cloud¶

 On to “Networking”!
 Oracle has a default access list that blocks some traffic that you want to get rid of.

-If you've chosen Ubuntu as your image, don't you'll need to follow the instruction in Firewall in Oracle Cloud later.
+If you've chosen Ubuntu as your image, you'll need to follow the instructions in Firewall in Oracle Cloud later.

 Select the vcn (that was created automatically).